Progress towards a legally binding global climate agreement

 The Cancún Agreements anchored in a UN document the national emission reduction commitments for 2020 made so far.
 Cancún also recognised that these pledges are collectively not sufficient and that overall efforts need to be scaled up in order to stay below 2°C.

 The transparency of national actions will be increased through stronger rules on monitoring, reporting and verification (MRV) of emissions and of climate finance.
 MRV is important for building trust by showing that Parties are delivering on their commitments.

-For the longer term, developed countries have committed to mobilise climate funding for developing countries totalling $100 billion a year by 2020, in return for meaningful and transparent action by developing countries to tackle their emissions.
+For the longer term, developed countries have committed to mobilise climate funding for developing countries totalling $100 billion a year by 2020 from a variety of sources, in return for meaningful and transparent action by developing countries to tackle their emissions.